An interface in C# is a collection of definitions that a class or a structure can implement (such as methods, properties, events, or indexers).

 ,PropertyName

-: Are the variables used to pass information to the method when called.
+: They are the unique identifiers of the methods, properties, and events respectively.- parameters: These are the variables used to pass information to the method when called.

 To implement an interface in a class the colon syntax (:

-) is used followed by the interface name.
-The class must provide implementations for all the members defined in the interface.
+) is used followed by the name of the interface.
+The class must provide implementations for all members defined in the interface.

 Here is an example of how to define and implement an interface in C#: